KevinDoornbosch/MediaPipeASL/README.md

 4. Run MediaPipeASL: ```python3 app.py```

-Credit to cesarealmendarez for DeepASL which this is based from: https://github.com/cesarealmendarez/DeepASL
+Credit to cesarealmendarez for DeepASL which this is based off of: https://github.com/cesarealmendarez/DeepASL